Mining History Association

 The second stop is at the remarkable Cliffs Cottage.
 Built at the turn of the last century, the “cottage” served as Cleveland-Cliffs president William G. Mather’s residence and headquarters during his frequent visits to the company’s mines.
 After expansion in 1903, the cottage saw increased use for business purposes, including board of directors’ meetings and meetings with local mine managers.
 AAlthough the cottage remains in use today (housing visiting executives and engineers, and hosting a variety of civic events), much of the original ambience remains – including the billiards and sitting rooms, and the polished jasper hearths.

-Tour of the Humboldt Mill, Lundin Mining Corporation, 10 a.m. (at the mill, 4547 Country Rd., 601, Champion, MI 49814) - Noon, Thursday, June 6, 2019.
+Tour of the Humboldt Mill, Lundin Mining Corporation, 10 a.m.
+The morning tour is full.
+Check below for the afternoon tour. (at the mill, 4547 Country Rd., 601, Champion, MI 49814) - Noon, Thursday, June 6, 2019.
 (Limited to 20 participants.
 Cost: no charge.
 Pre-registration is required.
 Long sleeves/pants and closed-toe shoes required.
 Transportation by personal vehicles, ride sharing encouraged.)
 Lundin’s underground Eagle mine, not part of the tour, is located about 27 miles northwest as the crow flies from Marquette, produces high-grade nickel/copper ore.
 That ore is transported by truck to the Humboldt Mill for processing.
 The mill is located about 23 miles (approximately 40 minutes) west of Marquette at the village of Champion.
 At the Humboldt Mill we will learn about the history of and operations at the Eagle mine, and see what happens to the nickel/copper ore after it leaves the mine site.
 This is a walking tour, beginning at the administrative office.
 The tour follows the circuit of crushing, grinding and flotation processes, taking the ore from haul truck to concentrate shipment via rail car.
 Visitors should be prepared to spend about an hour walking on site, including up and down stairs and over metal gratings, and must be able to tolerate strong odors.
 Participants should carefully preview all information and requirements set out at www.eaglemine.com/public-tours before signing up for this tour.The Humboldt mill is itself historically significant in its prior roles as the primary mill for the co-located Humboldt iron mine for which it was built, later as the gold mill for Callahan Mining Corporation’s mid-20th-century operations at the nearby Ropes mine, and as an industrial minerals plant for the Minerals Processing Corporation.
 Lundin has since completely upgraded the mill to modern standards and metallurgical technology for processing its nickel/copper ores.
 The long-abandoned and flooded Humboldt pit is now used for environmentally friendly tailings disposal.

 PLEASE NOTE: NO PHOTOGRAPHY is permitted at the Humboldt mill.